sfigg/commercialization-public/design/compatibility/1709/systems.md

 **Mandatory:** The TPM 2.0 must be a model and firmware certified under Device.TrustedPlatformModule.TPM20.

-**Mandatory:** The TPM Interrupt PIN must be connected to an Interrupt Controller.
--	**Mandatory:** The System must configure this Interrupt Controller to allow Interrupts.
+**Recommended** until March 2018, then **Mandatory** The TPM Interrupt PIN should be connected to an Interrupt Controller and the System should configure this Interrupt Controller to allow Interrupts.
+This requirement applies to discrete TPM devices only.

 **Exception for Server:** These requirements are **If Implemented** on Server x64.
 Any Server system with a TPM 2.0 must meet all requirements in System.Fundamentals.TPM20, but Server systems are not required to contain a TPM 2.0.